16 Struggles You’ll Relate to If You Grew Up as an Only Child

 5. You’re fiercely independent, sometimes to a fault.

-6. You find group dynamics challenging.
+6. You find group dynamics a bit of a challenge.

 7. You’re often mistaken for being spoiled.